edgefarm/devspace.base/README.md

 Predefined profiles are documented in the corresponding `README.MD`.

+**Profiles actually doesn't work really well for dependencies when using in conjunction with variables.**

 ## Variables

 Environments can define configurable variables that affect the behavior of the environment.
-These can be set via environment variables or via `.env` file (but are valid globally, even if the environment is included multiple times).
+These can be set via environment variables or via `.env` file (but both are valid globally, even if the environment is included multiple times).

 Predefined variables are documented in the corresponding `README.MD` file.

+**All variables types, except environment-variables actually doesn't work really well for dependencies when using in conjunction with profiles and/or commands.**